Anchor Sight Word Retention with Simple Movement Exercises This article provides information on how you…

 Depth of Knowledge

-As a middle school teacher, I was never taught about the Cone of Learning specifically, however my entire education was basically mastering how to incorporate all parts of the pyramid to educate a child.
-I was taught Bloom’s Taxonomy, or Depth of Knowledge (DOK), which directly correlates with the Cone of Learning.
 There are four levels to the depth of knowledge scale.
 Recall, Skill/Concept, Strategic Thinking and Extended Thinking.
 To have any sort of success in my classroom, I have to use all four of these levels every single day.
-I teach “regular” students as well as highly gifted students, and I reach the fourth DOK level (Extended Thinking) with my “regular” kids every day.
-I also start at the first DOK level (Recall) with my highly gifted students every day.
-The levels in the DOK circle are meant to be accessed by all students, gifted, special needs, and “regular.”
+The levels in the Depth of Knowledge (DOK) circle are meant to be accessed by all students, gifted, special needs, and “regular.”
 It’s just a matter of how long the teacher stays at each level.

-Let’s use an example from my class yesterday.
-We are learning how to write an argument essay.
-They first had to read an article and identify a claim, or what the author is trying to tell the reader.
-They then had to summarize the article.
+For example, if we are learning how to write an argument essay, the students first have to read an article and identify a claim, or what the author is trying to tell the reader.
+They then have to summarize the article.
 The third step is to find evidence to support the author’s claim.
-Lastly, they had to create an essay to prove the author’s claim using the evidence they found.
-What sounds like a simple concept is not so simple at all for 7th graders.
-We practice this weekly, with new articles.
-This was the first week of school, so we did our first article together.
-By Thanksgiving, they will be able to do it all on their own.
+Lastly, they have to create an essay to prove the author’s claim using the evidence they found.
+What sounds like a simple concept is not so simple for many students.

 This entire unit involves many parts of the Cone of Learning, without any one of them, the lesson would fall apart.

-When I first started teaching, I was skeptical that I would ever get to the fourth level of DOK with my lower students.
-This level asks them to do some really hard stuff, be active and in control of their own learning.
+Getting to the fourth level of DOK can be very difficult.
+This level asks kids to do some really hard stuff, be active and in control of their own learning.
 It forces them to think differently, think at a deeper level.
-However, once I started pushing my students to that level 4 DOK, to actively learn by participating in a discussion, giving a presentation, do the real thing, I realized that students want to get to this place.
+However, once you begin pushing students to that level 4 DOK, to actively learn by participating in a discussion, giving a presentation, do the real thing, you may start to notice students want to get to this place.
 They want to be given the opportunity to be in control of their own learning.

 Simulating Real Life

 Don’t be mistaken, the learning that will be retained the longest is found in the active category.
 This is because these experiences usually simulate real life the best.
-I sat in a desk for four years before I was ever in a classroom, and I can guarantee that I learned more in the 10 weeks that I was a student teacher than I ever did sitting in the desk learning by the “sit and get” method.
 However, your child can’t get there unless you go through all the steps beforehand.
 “A librarian might decide to implement a peer coaching activity because the pyramid says teaching others is the best way to remember something, but if the students don’t have the appropriate knowledge, they will probably just end up confusing each other” (Arclog).
 The Cone of Learning would probably be more accurate if it looked like a staircase.
 Each step is necessary in order for a student to learn.